blami/dotfiles/tmpl/license/CC BY-NC-SA4.0.md

   [More considerations for the public](http://wiki.creativecommons.org/Considerations_for_licensors_and_licensees#Considerations_for_licensees).

-# Creative Commons Attribution-ShareAlike 4.0 International Public License
+# Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License

 By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and conditions of this Creative Commons